FUEL-CRYPTO/fuel/README.md

     Note that an address.book will be created in the working directory and the public and private keys will be created into the keys/ directory.

+# Wallets

+When you start the ./fuel application it will create a wallet address, public key and private key.
+If you are running a blockchain the first address created will be the blockchain address.
+Every coin thereafter will be a wallet address.

+# Mining

+You can mine under the blockchain address or personal wallet addresses by using the 'miner' command.

+# Help

+See the 'help' command.